AndreasBackx/spotifatius/README.md

 ## Usage

-You add `spotifatius monitor` to a custom module in waybar or polybar.
+You likely want to add `spotifatius monitor` to your favourite bar, see [Bar Integration](#bar-integration).
 Though you want to run it once from your terminal to setup Spotify access tokens.

 ```shell
 $ spotifatius monitor